tannerlindsay/burrowhandbook/docs/amenities/kitchen.md

 The range hood has lights and **vents to the outside**.
 It does a great job at catching any smoke and steam.

+The stove cannot be locked.
+The oven controls can be locked and unlocked activation by pressing and holding the lock button for 3 seconds.

 {: .highlight}
 To address concerns about indoor air quality, we ask that you turn the hood fan onto at least low